NATIONAL NEITHER SNOW NOR RAIN DAY

 James A. Farley

 The James A. Farley Post Office Building is the main post office in New York City.
-Built in 1912 and opened for postal business in 1914, it is famous for the inscription.
-In 1982, the post office was officially designated The James A Farley Building as a monument and testament to the political career of the nation’s 53rd Postmaster General.
+Built in 1912 and opened for postal business in 1914, the building bears the famous inscription.
+In honor of James A Farley, the building received official designation as The James A Farley Building.
+It serves as a monument and testament to the political career of the nation’s 53rd Postmaster General.

 James A. Farley served during a difficult time in both U.S. and postal history.
 The Great Depression impacted jobs and revenues all across the country.
 Under Farley’s direction and participation in the New Deal, Post Office revenues and real estate grew.
 He served as Post Master General from 1933-1940.